freenas/freenas-docs/userguide/snippets/alertevents.rst

 #endif truenas

-Notifications for specific alerts are adjusted in the :ref:`Alert Settings<Alert Settings>` menu.
+Notifications for specific alerts are adjusted in the :ref:`Alert Settings` menu.
 An alert message can be set to publish :guilabel:`IMMEDIATELY`, :guilabel:`HOURLY`, :guilabel:`DAILY`, or :guilabel:`NEVER`.